Esri/bootstrap-map-js/README.md

 Make sure you have the [Grunt CLI](http://gruntjs.com/getting-started) installed.

 1. [Fork and clone bootstrap-map-js](https://help.github.com/articles/fork-a-repo)
-2. `cd` to the `bootstrap-map-js` folder.
+2. `cd` to the `bootstrap-map-js/` folder.
 3. Install the dependencies with `npm install`.
 4. Run `grunt` from the command line.
-This will create a new build in the `/dist` directory.
+This will create a new minimized build in the `dist/` folder.

 ## Contributing